Blade: A Derivative-free Bayesian Inversion Method using Diffusion Priors: Method

 \subsection{Practical algorithm}

 \textbf{Practical implementation of likelihood step.} To implement the dynamics in Eq.~\eqref{eq:approx-dynamic} with a finite-particle system, we introduce two practical variants: \texttt{Blade(main)} and \texttt{Blade(diag)}.
 The former is our main algorithm, designed to preserve correct posterior uncertainty, while the latter often provides sharper point estimates.
-The pseudocode is provided in Algorithm~\ref{alg:likelihood-step} in the appendix. \begin{itemize}[leftmargin=1.5em] \item \texttt{Blade (main)} ensures that the invariant measure of the finite-particle system remains the same as that of Eq.~\eqref{eq:approx-dynamic}.
+The pseudocode is provided in Algorithm~\ref{alg:likelihood-step} in the appendix.

+\texttt{Blade (main)} ensures that the invariant measure of the finite-particle system remains the same as that of Eq.~\eqref{eq:approx-dynamic}.
 As shown in~\citet{nusken2019note}, the covariance-preconditioned stochastic process requires additional correction term as the diffusion term depends on the evolving particle.
-For $j$-th particle, we add a correction term to the drift of Eq.~\eqref{eq:approx-dynamic}, yielding: \begin{small}
+For $j$-th particle, we add a correction term to the drift of Eq.~\eqref{eq:approx-dynamic}, yielding: